joewalker/gcli/docs/writing-commands.md

     { returnType: "html" }
     ...
-    return util.dom.createElement(context.document, 'div');
+    return util.createElement(context.document, 'div');

-``util.dom.createElement`` is a utility to ensure use of the XHTML namespace in XUL and other XML documents.
+``util.createElement`` is a utility to ensure use of the XHTML namespace in XUL and other XML documents.
 In an HTML document it's functionally equivalent to ``context.document.createElement('div')``.
 If your command is likely to be used in Firefox or another XML environment, you should use it.
 You can import it